equinixmetal-archive/api-docs/docs/000-intro.md

 authentication.

 The Packet API uses API tokens for authentication.
-The token should be set in an `Authentication` header for every request to the API.
+The token should be set in an `X-Auth-Token` header for every request to the API.

-    curl -H "Authorization: $api_token" https://api.packethost.net
+    curl -H "X-Auth-Token: $api_token" https://api.packethost.net

+Users may generate authentications tokens in the Packet user portal.

 ## Group Media Types